hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Compliance with the FHIR standard is mandatory.
 This can mean that some terminology rules are pre-determined for example supplying at least the standardised LOINC coding for vital signs observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

 When selecting terminology for use in an Australia healthcare context some rules of thumb apply:
-* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered
+* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered.
-  * Where availble, nationally agreed clinical reference set are considered as the starting position for the set of values if SNOMED CT-AU is agreed to be the terminology bound to in the HL7 AU specification
+  * Where available, nationally agreed clinical reference set are considered as the starting position for the set of values when SNOMED CT-AU is agreed to be the terminology bound in the HL7 AU specification.
-* An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g. RCPA endorsed pathology reporting terminology is LOINC)
+* An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g. RCPA endorsed pathology reporting terminology is LOINC).
-  * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. for pathology reporting)
+  * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. the [RCPA - SPIA Chemical Pathology Terminology Reference Set](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/spia-chemical-pathology-refset-3?ui:source=search)).
-* For Australian specific demographic concepts (e.g. ADF Veteran Status or Australian Indigenous Status or Australian States and Territories) the Australian applicable standard is used.
-This often resulting in a ‘new’ FHIR code system to publish that terminology.
-That 'new' FHIR code system would be defined in AU Base.
+* For Australian specific demographic concepts (e.g. Australian Defence Force veteran status or Australian indigenous status or Australian states and territories) the applicable national standard is used.
+This often resulting in a new FHIR code system, published in AU Base, to make that terminology available in FHIR:
-  * Which standard is the applicable standard depends on the meaning and use of the element:
+  * The applicable standard depends on the meaning and use of the element:
-    * If the driver is reporting then the ABS and/or AIHW concepts are typically preferred, and refer to current standard for Person and provider identification in healthcare
+    * If the driver is reporting thenAustralian Bureau of Statistics and/or Australian Institute of Health and Welfare concepts are typically preferred, and refer to current standard for person and provider identification in healthcare.
-    * For other concepts (e.g. not clinical or Australian specific demographics) the applicable standard is used where it is available preferencing the international and/or FHIR implemented terminology for that concept.
-Examples of this type of element would be the terminology for country codes or language codes or MIME types.
+* For other concepts (e.g. not clinical or Australian specific demographics) the applicable standard is used where it is available.
+Preference is given to the international and/or FHIR implemented terminology for that concept (e.g. the terminology for country codes or language codes or MIME types).
-* Where possible, use the widely implemented, international terminology - add/change concepts rather than creating new competing code systems.
+* Where possible, widely-implemented international terminology is used with concepts added or enhanced rather than creating new competing code systems.
 Only where a set of concepts is semantically bounded and Australian specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.

 #### Data Type Profile Approach
 AU Base data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
 It is preferred to use a data type profile over a new extension or an inline slice in a base resource profile.
 Typically the data type that is profiled:
 * is a complex data type e.g. Dosage, Identifier, Address, CodeableConcept.
 * includes a fixed distinguishing part to identify the concept being represented e.g. Identifier.type or Address.country

-[Business Identifiers](generalguidance.html#business-identifiers) defined in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements such as invariants, cardinality constraints, extensions, and terminology.
-For detail on why identifiers are defined as a data type profile and not as slices refer to [Identifier data type profiles - define the mechanism for reference / inclusion in AU Base profiles of resources #429](https://github.com/hl7au/au-fhir-base/issues/429).
+[Business Identifiers](generalguidance.html#business-identifiers) represented in AU Base are defined as well formed identifiers (not inline slices in resource profiles) and include data quality requirements using invariants, cardinality constraints, extensions, and terminology.
+For detail on why identifiers are defined as data type profiles and not slices, refer to [Identifier data type profiles - define the mechanism for reference / inclusion in AU Base profiles of resources #429](https://github.com/hl7au/au-fhir-base/issues/429).

-Data type profiles that do not represent business identifiers do not follow the same approach and are definitional rather than describing well formed instances and therefore are conservative in including data quality rules, similar to the [approach to modelling base resource profiles](generalguidance.html#base-resource-profile-approach) below.
+Data type profiles that do not represent business identifiers do not follow the same approach and are definitional rather than describing well formed instances.
+These data type profiles are conservative in including data quality rules, similar to the [approach to modelling base resource profiles](generalguidance.html#base-resource-profile-approach) below.

 #### Base Resource Profile Approach

-AU Base Resource Profiles inform a reader of which concepts are considered relevant to a particular resource type when used in an Australian context including extensions, terminology, and identifiers.
+AU Base resource profiles inform a reader of which concepts are considered relevant to a particular resource type when used in an Australian context including extensions, terminology, and identifiers.

 AU Base is intentionally designed to be a dependency for all Australian implementation guides, and to encourage [derivation](http://hl7.org/fhir/profiling.html) from AU Base resource profiles.
 These base resource profiles:
 * do not force conformance to localised concepts or prescribe usage in particular scenarios
 * are only constrained (e.g. cardinality) where the constraint is agreed as applicable nation-wide and across use cases to avoid limiting options for downstream use case decisions and business rules

 When modelling AU Base resource profiles:
-* Open: profiles are defined as open (i.e. allowing additional elements and rules) which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
+* Open: profiles are defined as open, allowing additional elements and rules.
+This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
-* Extensions: extensions are only explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept.
+* Extensions: extensions are explicitly modelled in the profile to identify the nationally agreed extension to use for a particular concept.
 * Cardinality: cardinality is only constrained where there is national agreement that for all use cases in the Australian healthcare context the cardinality restriction needs to be applied (e.g. legislative requirements).
 * Terminology Binding: where possible, elements are bound to the nationally recognised value set which is either inherited from the FHIR standard or a localised value set.
 Localisation occurs through a number of mechanisms including nationally maintained clinical reference sets in the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/), terminology published by government agencies such as the [Australian Bureau of Statistics](https://www.abs.gov.au/), [Australian Institute of Health and Welfare](https://www.aihw.gov.au/), [Services Australia](https://www.servicesaustralia.gov.au/), and use case projects that contribute additional concepts as needed for use in implementation.
   * by default, bindings specified in AU Base are [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to indicate the recommended local terminology.
 The binding can be stronger where either binding inherited by the FHIR standard is stronger (and therefore cannot be relaxed) or where there is strong national agreement on the terminology for use in an Australian healthcare context across use cases.